-In order to streamline our adoption process, starting from 2020, we've started working from a priority waitlist.
+In order to streamline our adoption process, starting from 2020, we started working from a priority waitlist.
 People who have properly answered the questions in our inquiry form will be vetted for suitability based on responses, and those who qualify will be contacted with information on whether or not the waitlist is currently open to reservations.

 We require a reservation deposit to be placed on the waitlist because in years past, we have had issues with managing massive waitlists of people who do not bother to notify us when they've obtained a puppy elsewhere and people backing out at the last minute, wasting a lot of not just our time, but depriving other potential homes of welcoming a beautiful puppy to their family.
 This deposit is non-refundable unless we're unable to provide you with a puppy within the specified timeframe.

 Step 1: Get on the waitlist.